 Several extensometer units can be connected in series to measure incremental displacements over large distances.
-Movement of relative position between two anchor channels at the ends of the soil extensometer is representative of the mass movement.
+The movement of relative position between two anchor channels at the ends of the soil extensometer is representative of the mass movement.

 The initial reading is taken as the datum.
-The difference between subsequent readings and initial reading gives the magnitude of the movement.
+The difference between subsequent readings and initial readings gives the magnitude of the movement.

 Figure 1: Typical installation of MPBX